mysan91/milestoneprojecttwo/README.md

   HTML was used for the structure of the website.
 *  Javascript
     Javascript was used for the functions on the memory game.
 And also the restart button and the Scoreboard.
- * CSS
-    CSS was used to style the website and change sizes, color, background and positions of different items where i did not use bootstrap.
+ * CSS was used to style the website and change sizes, color, background and positions of different items where i did not use bootstrap.
  * 	Boostrap 4
     Bootstrap 4 was used for the info page and the how to play page
   *	Google Chrome inspect Tool